 I know what you’re thinking: Okay, Len, so who recently died and left you a small fortune?
 Well, the answer is nobody.

-The fact is, because the average summertime temperature in Scottsdale is only a few degrees cooler than the surface of the sun, it’s not very hard to find resorts there offering accommodations in July and August for under $100 per night.
+The fact is, because the average summertime temperature in Scottsdale is only a few degrees cooler than the surface of the sun, it’s not very hard to find resorts there offering accommodations between June and September for a song.

 But while the resorts giveth they also taketh away.

 For instance, consider one of the great mysteries of life: the in-room hotel mini-bar.
 Ours included a well-stocked goodie basket full of snacks, bottled water, and even a sleeve of three golf balls for duffers who wanted to stock their bag before hitting the course.
 But while the resort was practically giving their gorgeous suites away, their mini-bar prices were so far out of touch with reality that they bordered on price gouging.